 Most Millennials with the bug to travel may think first of classic locations like Paris, or London.
 But these locations are outrageously expensive!
 Are they worth visiting?
 For sure.
 But consider some of the incredible, cheaper options when you’re first starting out traveling on a tighter budget.

-In many of these countries you can see breathtaking sights and sensations that will stay with your entire life.
+In many of these countries you can see breathtaking sights and sensations that will stay with you your entire life.
 And for surprisingly tiny dollar amounts!

 What Are Some Of Your Tips?